 40 Then Jonathan gave his weapons to the boy and said, “Go, carry them back to town.”

 41 After the boy had gone, David got up from the south side of the stone and bowed down before Jonathan three times, with his face to the ground.
 Then they kissed each other and wept together—but David wept the most.

-42 Jonathan said to David, “Go in peace, for we have sworn friendship with each other in the name of the Lord, saying, ‘The Lord is witness between you and me, and between your descendants and my descendants forever.' " Then David left, and Jonathan went back to the town.[l]
+42 Jonathan said to David, “Go in peace, for we have sworn friendship with each other in the name of the Lord, saying, ‘The Lord is witness between you and me, and between your descendants and my descendants forever.’”
+Then David left, and Jonathan went back to the town.[l]

 David at Nob

-2 David answered Ahimelech the priest, “The king charged me with a certain matter and said to me, ‘No one is to know anything about your mission and your instructions.'
+2 David answered Ahimelek the priest, “The king sent me on a mission and said to me, ‘No one is to know anything about the mission I am sending you on.’
 As for my men, I have told them to meet me at a certain place.

 4 But the priest answered David, “I don’t have any ordinary bread on hand; however, there is some consecrated bread here—provided the men have kept themselves from women.”